finom/vovk/README.md

 ## Features

-- Beautiful decorators syntax (all HTTP methods are available).
+- Elegant decorators syntax (all HTTP methods are available).
-- Custom decorators for random needs are supported.
+- Custom decorators for varied needs are supported.
-- Return data directly from the handler (`Response` or `NextResponse` usage isn't required).
+- Direct data return from the handler (`Response` or `NextResponse` usage isn't required).
-- Nice error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
+- Beautiful error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
 - Service-Controller pattern is supported.
 - Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createController` docs below).